 |Train providers||Deutsche Bahn|

-Trains from Milan to Brussels cover the 432 miles (697 km) long journey taking on average 10 h 15 min with our travel partners like Deutsche Bahn.
+Trains from Milan to Brussels cover the 432 miles (697 km) long route taking on average 10 h 15 min with our travel partners like Deutsche Bahn.
 Normally, there are 3 trains operating per day, including direct services available.
-While the average ticket price for this trip costs around £125, you can find the cheapest train ticket for as low as £107.
+While the average ticket price for this journey costs around £146, you can find the cheapest train ticket for as low as £122.
 Travellers depart most frequently from Milano Centrale and arrive in Bruxelles-Midi.

 Deutsche Bahn has updated its ticket policies due to the coronavirus.
 Keep these in mind when booking your Deutsche Bahn tickets from Milan to Brussels and when travelling by train:

-Travel between Milan, Italy and Brussels, Belgium by train is: Fully open.
+Travel by train between Milan, Italy and Brussels, Belgium is: Partially open.

-The information above was last checked on 26/09/2021.
-Remember to review the latest COVID-19 travel safety regulations for your train to Brussels from Milan as this information can change.
+The above information was last checked on 24/01/2022.
+Remember to check the latest COVID-19 travel safety regulations for your train between Milan and Brussels closer to your date of departure here.

 Return travel from Belgium to Italy is: Partially open.